If you enjoy the arts, you’ll LOVE exploring Ontario culture. Here's a handy, quick introduction to the "Must-Sees".

 Harbourfront Craft Studio and the Williams Mill Art Centre in Glen Williams Ontario are just two year-round places to explore.
 There are many more; just check with the local tourist board of the city or town you’re visiting.

 Theatre: Do you love live theatre?
 You’ll find performances all across the province, from small towns like Orillia to big cities like Toronto.
-For more info, see my page on Ontario Theatre.
+For more info, see Ontario Theatre.

 Music: If you’re a music lover, you’ll be spoiled for choice most nights in major cities like Toronto and Ottawa.
 You'll find everything: rock, folk, jazz, classical, opera...
 Some of bigger venues are:

 But check out the smaller cities too.
 Hamilton, for example, has a great symphony -- The Hamilton Philharmonic Orchestra.

 The casinos in Niagara Falls and Orillia also host concerts, including many big-name performers.